exander77/proton-bridge-android/README.md

 # Disclaimer

-**Author accepts no liability for any loss or damage arising directly or indirectly from using this repository.**
+**Author accepts no liability for any loss or damage arising directly or indirectly from using this repository.** Including but not limited to data loss, self harm and alcohol abuse.